» Site Map

 Information, photographs and history about the British Military Hospital in Hannover

 BMH Hanover was one of several BAOR (British Army On The Rhine) army hospitals in Germany.
 It is now closed.
+The first Commanding Officer was Colonel Knight in 1951 whilst the last CO was Col Lynch from 1989 to 1992.

 The book Sub Cruce Candida: A Celebration of One Hundred Years of Army Nursing has a photo of the model ward at BMH Hannover.